What’s in this article

 A private limited company, the most common type of business in Singapore, is characterized by:

 Shareholders from a Pte Ltd can be from other companies, individuals or a mixture of both.
-This structure limits your liability, makes it easier to raise finance and gives your business credibility.
+Moreover, this structure limits your liability, makes it easier to raise finance and gives your business credibility.

 2. Sole Proprietorship (SP)